 impact my love for God should have on all aspects of my life.
-In a recent unit I consider what a widespread live in the Southern Highlands near Sydney with my wife and 4 school aged children.
+In a recent unit I was challenged about how I think of some my difficult kiddies in my work as a speech pathologist; rather than grumbling about them, to see them as precious lives made in God's image.
+I would highly recommend considering trying out a unit (if you haven't already)! 🙏 live in the Southern Highlands near Sydney with my wife and 4 school aged children.
 I enjoy working as an Agronomist visiting Farms and Rural Stores.
 Prior to this I was a WA Police Officer until 2016.
 We attend St Jude's Anglican Church at Bowral where I am part of the welcoming team.